ZSShen/C-Common-Data-Structures/README.md

         * Makefile

 #### 1.2 Building Entire Source
-    Generally, each data structure is wrapped in a single C structure and
++ Generally, each data structure is wrapped in a single C structure and
   is built as an object file.
 To verify its correctness, we must rely
   on the test program which sets up several unit test functions.

-    Therefore, there is a major Makefile at the top of source tree:
++ Therefore, there is a major Makefile at the top of source tree:
-        For the normal build, execute `make all`.
+    - For the normal build, execute `make all`.
-        For the debug build (memory inspection), executre `make all DEBUG=true`.
+    - For the debug build (memory inspection), executre `make all DEBUG=true`.

++ By running the above command, we compile the object files and the test
+  programs for all the data structures.
+Also note that the memory debug
+  build should be driven by the valgrind utility.

 #### 1.3 Building Specific Structure